Dolce & Gabbana: 2010s

 In 2011, Dolce&Gabbana merged with D&G, with the aim of strengthening the main line.
 The final independent D&G collection was the Spring/Summer 2012 collection shown in September 2011.
 The New Yorker publication in 2005 stated that, "Dolce and Gabbana are becoming to the two-thousands what Prada was to the nineteen-nineties and Armani was to the nineteen-eighties—designers whose sensibility defines the decade."

 In 2019, Dolce & Gabbana extended its size range up to UK 22, making them one of the first luxury fashion houses to move towards body positivity and inclusivity for women.
-While many high-end fashion houses produce women’s clothing only up to size UK 16, Dolce & Gabbana has expanded its size range to include larger sizes.
+While many high-end fashion houses produce women's clothing only up to size UK 16, Dolce & Gabbana has expanded its size range to include larger sizes.

 2020s

 In September 2021, Dolce&Gabbana collaborated with UNXD to issue Collezione Genesi NFT, its first non-fungible token (NFT) collection.
 The collection consisted of nine pieces, including five physical and four digital creations, such as "Glass Suit" and "Impossible Tiara", and was sold for 1,885.719 Ether (equivalent to nearly $5.7 million).
 This collaboration with UNXD was a significant move towards the incorporation of blockchain technology into the fashion industry, and was widely reported by publications such as Vogue and The New York Times as being one of the first NFT collections created by a major fashion house.
+A subsequent NFT project, DGFamily, launched with UNXD in 2022, later became the subject of a class-action lawsuit in the United States.

 Dolce&Gabbana collaborated with the British-American designer Harris Reed to present Somali model Iman Abdulmajid at the 2021 Met Gala fashion event in New York City.

 In 2022, Dolce & Gabbana collaborated with American media personality Kim Kardashian on the Ciao Kim capsule collection, which included garments in black, white, and silver, incorporating lace, crystals, and animal prints.
-In 2023, Kardashian appeared in the brand’s Spring/Summer campaign, photographed by Mert Alas and Marcus Piggott.
+In 2023, Kardashian appeared in the brand's Spring/Summer campaign, photographed by Mert Alas and Marcus Piggott.

 In addition to working with public figures, Dolce & Gabbana has developed co-branded products with Italian companies in industries such as food, glassmaking, home décor, and textiles.
 These include Baci Perugina, Fiasconaro, and Murano-based firms such as Barovier & Toso, Venini, Salviati, Barbini, I Dogi, and Mian, as well as the textile producer Tessiture Bevilacqua.
 The collaborations have involved limited-edition packaging, food products, glassware, and fabrics.

 In 2023, Dolce&Gabbana won the Craft and Artisanship Award at the CNMI Sustainable Fashion Awards.

+In April 2026, Stefano Gabbana announced he had resigned from the company in December 2025.
+At the time of announcement, he is exploring options to sell his 40% stake in the company.
+The resignation was reported amid the company's preparations for negotiations with its bank lenders over refinancing approximately €450 million of debt.